Bill Clinton Reacts to Scandal in Memoir

 Following this, Melvin referred to a column by Lewinsky where she talked about her changed views on sexual harassment in light of the #MeToo movement.
 When asked if this had affected his perspective, Clinton responded, “No, I felt terrible then.”
 Upon further questioning about whether he had apologized to Lewinsky, Clinton confirmed that he had apologized to her and everyone he had wronged, though he had not directly spoken to her.
 He added, “I did say publicly on more than [one] occasion I was sorry.”

-During the course of the interview, Clinton seemed defensive about his record on gender equality and suggested Melvin lacked a full understanding of the Lewinsky case.
+During the course of the interview, Clinton seemed defensive and annoyed about his record on gender equality and suggested Melvin lacked a full understanding of the Lewinsky case.
 He insinuated that Melvin had missed important details and questioned his familiarity with the situation, pointing out that Melvin was very young when the events took place and may not have been properly briefed.

 In his memoir “Citizen,” Clinton reflects on his response during the interview, conceding his unpreparedness for the question about his apology to Lewinsky.
 He advises that it is better to direct anger towards issues that affect others rather than oneself.